thriveweb/sailinginparadise/content/boatTours/2018-08-31-sightseeing.md

         * Skipper plus one crew, (our crew are heaps of fun and have a laid-back yet professional nature) we promise you will love them.
 Check out the '[about us](https://sailinginparadise.com.au/about-us/)' page to meet the gang!

-        * Island Activities for day charters incl.
-Stand up Paddle Boards, beach volleyball and splash mat
+        * Island activities for day charters including stand up paddle boards, beach pickleball, a splash mat and more

-        * Use of tablet with premium Spotify and sound system on board
+        * Use of iPad with premium Spotify connected to a high quality sound system

         * Use of small marine BBQ if required

         * Use of large eskies (ice supplied)

-        * Instaworthy Memento Photos taken by our crew
+        * Photos and videos taken by our crew - sent to you post charter

-        * Lots of FUN!!
     - dropdownContent: >-
         * Swimmers and towel (if you plan to swim)